skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 The three-car scenario contained our only error in edge camera data, where one car incorrectly had three edge events, with a second, later exit being recorded at camera 4 after its correct exit at camera 5.
 Both algorithms incorrectly selected this faulty exit.
 This resulted in the high maximum drift we see.
 However, like Demo 2, the Graph Optimization was able to recover the correct trajectory and maintain a low error despite the conditions.

 The close encounter between cars 1 and 3 when they pass through the same intersection and proceed in opposite ways proved to be challenging for both algorithms to solve.
-The Kalman filter incorrectly assigned
+The Kalman filter incorrectly assigned a ghost event at camera 8 belonging to car 1 to car 3, and the Graph Optimization incorrectly assigns the event at camera 3 to car 1 instead of car 3.
+For the Kalman Filter approach, the mistake might have been mitigated if the missing event at camera 12 was correctly present, modifying the trajectory from camera 10 and picking up the camera 9 event instead of car 3.
+For the Graph Optimization approach, inserting more knowledge of the road structure, such as including the information that car 1 could not have passed by camera 3 immediately after camera 10 (it must first pass through camera 9 or 7) could deterministically fix the misclassification.

 ---
 # **5. Discussion**